DEMAND AND SUPPLY, 2013

 An artist is invited to create work for a Swiss art fair.
 He outsources his creative control to an investment banker.
-The banker instructs the artist to find an anti-capitalist protester, who must spray whatever he wants onto eleven white boards.
+The banker instructs the artist to find an anti-capitalist protester, who can spray whatever he wants onto eleven white boards.
 The banker instructs the artist to play the role of gallerist.
-The work is sold to a corporate collection.
-The profits are split between them.
+Any profits are split between them.

 - - -

 Commissioned by Division of Labour / de Appel Gallerist Programme